 A low point was learning that Joanne "Jodi" Engel, scheduled to do Pointers, Vizslas, German Wirehairs, Shorthairs, and Weimaraners could not be present due to cancer.
 The popular Brittany breeder-judge had hoped to fulfill her lifelong dream to judge at the Garden but was replaced by James Reynolds.

 Karolynn McAteer, who seemed to be everywhere at once, presented a clear field for the camera for just a second.
-Karolynn is project supervisor for the innovative streaming video, an exciting joint venture for Westminster whereby people at home can watch the breed judging!
+Karolynn is project supervisor for the innovative streaming video, a joint venture for Westminster whereby people at home can watch the breed judging!
 A superb accomplishment that went off without a hitch.
 She and her dauntless crew are called "The Magnificent Seven" and with good reason.
 They demonstrated a professionalism equaled only by some of the top handlers!
 Karolynn is an Irish Setter breeder and sporting dog judge.

-Even with a Press Pass displaying this year’s extraordinary commissioned artwork, getting around was difficult.
+Even with a Press Pass displaying this year’s commissioned artwork, getting around was difficult.
 We were fortunate to have box seats where most of the working dogs were judged the first day but getting a peek at the Toy Fox Terrier or Mini-Bull rings was impossible.

-Rumors of the show, other than who would win Best, were “Is the Poodle Lady here?”
+Rumors of the show, other than who would win Best In Show, were “Is the Poodle Lady here?”
 (No she was not) “Is the Poodle Judge here?”
 (If so, wasn’t visible at the breed rings.)
 “Is it okay to show a dog under the breeder?
 (Yes, provided the proper amount of time has passed.)

-A frightening rumor circulated about a thwarted terrorist attack in Penn Station just before Groups on Tuesday.
-It was in fact surrounded by fire and police, as were the side entrances to the Garden.
+Heard repeatedly that Jimmy Moses wasn’t going to win with the Shepherd.
+True, she was third in the Herding Group because his Border Collie won the Group.
 Speculation was high on the glorious Poodle handled by Timothy Brazier but alas, they didn’t make the number one spot in Group.
 There were some other upsets and many exciting successes but unlike three years ago when we had reporters on the floor emailing photos and wins as they occurred, this year we wanted to just bring you the people you might have missed, even if you were there.

 “The intersection” was the place to be, especially that first day as everyone went about finding each other.
 Had to laugh at Peter and Helga Baines simply because one always laughs when Peter tells stories.
 Same is true for Ed Finnegan but I didn’t have the camera both times I got bear hugs from him.
 Probably just as well, he has never really known his strength other than in the boxing ring!
 Oh! the “Ed Stories” we could tell.

 Jim and Wanda White had seats just a couple rows down from us but the most we managed was a wave.
 Watched Kim Pastella do a brilliant job in the Sporting ring and thought about her father and what a legend he was in the Boxer ring.
 Not to worry, he passed on his skills as do most of the really great couples.
-Must be genetic… Just think for a moment about the Bivens, the Forsyths, etc. I digress.
+Must be genetic… Just think for a moment about the Bivens, the Forsyths, etc.

 On the way to the benching area, I snapped this shot of a face familiar to everyone in the Maryland area that loves to eat!
 That’s right, Sue Whaley and her group put on one heck of a crab feast.
 If you haven’t been in a while, you now remember what you are missing!
 Sue’s foxhounds are always a delight to see and the more so because they are actually part of working packs or whatever you call them.

-Joan McCuller - Ch Sun Sense Victory Dance "Lance" BJA: What do you like best about this year’s Garden?
-JM: “Making it nice for the Handlers.
+Joan McCuller - to my question - what do you like best about this year’s Garden, the proud owner of Ch Sun Sense Victory Dance "Lance" replied “Making it nice for the Handlers.
 It’s a little bit better than last year and not as crowded.
-BJA: Least?
-JM: “Un-personable people that are here, the ones hired as help.
+What do you like Least?
+“Un-personable people that are here, the ones hired as help.
 The people directing you, they are really not too nice - or kind.”
-About moving to stadium?
-JM: “Just let it be here, it's a tradition, let tradition stay.
-It's nice and we've been here since the beginning of Madison Square Garden and before, so let it be.
+About moving Westminster to the stadium Joan said “Just let it be here, it's a tradition.
+We've been here since the beginning of Madison Square Garden and before, so let it be.
 It’s nice here.”

 Kathy Mines thinks the best thing this year is “The way MBF handled getting the handlers in and out and the dogs in and out.
 It was so non-stressful, the dogs are more relaxed, the people more relaxed, everybody is in a better mood.”
 And Least?
-KM: “Probably trying to groom with all the exhibitors passing by, hard trying to trim on dogs.”
-How does she feel about moving the Garden to a bigger, better facility?
-KM: “I think that would be great, even though I know it's a lot of historic significance in keeping it at the garden, but I think it would be better for the dogs and the people.
+“Probably trying to groom with all the exhibitors passing by, hard trying to trim on dogs.”
+How does Kathy feel about moving the Westminster to a bigger, better facility?
+“I think that would be great, even though I know it's a lot of historic significance in keeping it at the garden, but I think it would be better for the dogs and the people.
 And the exhibitors and spectators, if it was in a larger facility where there's more room and people are a little bit more relaxed.”

 Jim Moses has had a great year with his German Shepherd bitch Ginny and the crowd, as always, cheered for one of the most popular of AKC breeds.
 She performed beautifully but so did every dog in that ring.
 In fact, it was heart warming to watch those dogs shut out the glaring lights, the screaming crowd, and concentrate on their human.